Commodity Supplemental Food Program (CSFP)

 When you go to get registered at a food site, you will need to bring:

-However, it is perfectly okay for the same person to receive both CSFP and:
+Yes.
+You can receive benefits from CSFP and other nutrition programs.
+It is perfectly okay for the same person to receive both CSFP and:

 Can I get benefits from two different CSFP sites at the same time?